ResearchObject/ro-crate/docs/1.2-DRAFT/root-data-entity.md

 It is possible to build an RO-Crate having more than one entity whose `@id` has `ro-crate-metadata.json` as its last path segment.
-For instance, the crate could reference a collection of sample RO-Crate metadata files available from different web sites, or from the same web site but at different locations.
-In order to facilitate consumption, data entities representing such files SHOULD NOT have an `about` property pointing to a [Dataset] in the crate, so they can be told apart from the actual metadata file descriptor.
+For instance, the crate could reference a collection of sample _RO-Crate metadata file_s available from different web sites, or from the same web site but at different locations.
+In order to facilitate consumption, data entities representing such files SHOULD NOT have an `about` property pointing to a [Dataset] in the crate, so they can be told apart from the actual Metadata Descriptor.
 A scenario that can potentially lead to confusion is when a dataset in the crate is itself an RO-Crate (_nested_ RO-Crate): again, the crate could be a collection of RO-Crate examples.
 In this case, the top-level crate SHOULD NOT list any files